-Cardi B.’s Migos BF Offset Takes Her On Wild $50K Shopping Spree In Beverly Hills — PDA Pics
+Cardi B.’s Migos BF Offset Takes Her On Wild $50K Shopping Spree In Beverly Hills

 Bad and boujee!
 Offset knows how to treat his lady to the finer things, as he reportedly spoiled Cardi B with an epic $50K shopping spree in Beverly Hills on June 29.
-After hitting the hottest stores on Rodeo Drive, the two were packing on the PDA!
+While hitting some of the hottest stores on Rodeo Drive, the two were packing on the PDA!

 The chemistry between Cardi B, 24, and Offset, 22, is off the charts!
 While dressed to impress, the rumored couple went shopping together on Rodeo Drive in Beverly Hills on June 29, buying the trendiest items from the hottest stores including Dior.
 The Migos rapper reportedly spent a pretty penny on his counterpart, dropping $50,000 during their lavish spree, according to MTO.
 Cardi turned heads in her hot pink pants and hoodie paired with YSL heels, while her beau kept it flossy in his Balenciaga t-shirt and Gucci bag.